Pomona-ITS/HPC-Tech-Tutorials/design/vendors/Mellanox/README.md

-# This is the page summarizing the options available from Mellanox - the leading Infiniband and Ethernet vendor
+# This is the page summarizing the info about  Mellanox - the leading Infiniband and Ethernet vendor and the switch we chose for HPC (ToR or Top of the Rack)

 [SN2700](https://github.com/Pomona-ITS/hpc/blob/master/design/vendors/Mellanox/PB_SN2700.pdf) is a 32-port 40 GB switch quoted by Presidio at $12K